Skip to content

 1. Create a stream in the Inodra dashboard

-2. Connect via SSE or WebSocket
+2. Connect via WebSocket or SSE

 3. Receive real-time events as they occur on-chain